 During certain parts of the school year, the College of New Caledonia Students’ Union holds its’ annual student representative election.
-The primary election is held midway through the Spring semester and is dictated by the votes of the student body.
-Any students looking to run for their program goes through the student union to make their running official.
-Afterwards, the students’ union selects two days in which students will vote for the representative they feel best represents them.
+The primary election is held midway through the Spring semester and is dictated by thevotes of the student body.
+Any students looking to run for their program go through the student union to make their running official.
+Afterward, the students’ union selects two days in which students will vote for the representative they feel best represents them.

 The current union representatives are as follows:

-- Community and Continuing Education Representative: Sharanjit Kaur
+- Community and Continuing Education Representative: Divya Lalan

 - University Studies Representative: Harman Sandhu